Samekah/DoD/README.md

 # DUNGEONS OF DOOM
 --------------------

-Dungeons of Doom is a text based adventure game which can be run through command line. to proceed with installation please locate where this folder ha been saved and note it down.
+Dungeons of Doom is a text-based adventure game which can be run through the command line. to proceed with installation please follow the instructions below.

 INSTALLATION INSTRUCTIONS:

-to install Dungeon of Doom, first open your command line/ git bash and navigate to the folder that you want to clone Dungeons of DAoom to.
+to install Dungeon of Doom, first, open your command line/ git bash and navigate to the folder that you want to clone Dungeons of Doom to.
 After this git clone the repository to the target location and open the subsequent folder in vscode.
 Here, open your git bash terminal and run the command "javac DoD.java", after a little while an empty line will appear below that command - here type "java DoD" to run the program.